 Under current law, suppressors, a firearm accessory, are regulated as heavily as machine guns under the prohibition-era National Firearms Act (NFA) of 1934.
-In order to purchase a suppressor an individual must locate a retailer that is regulated as a NFA Class III dealer, complete an ATF Form 4 with the model and serial number of the suppressor, obtain two passport photos and fingerprint cards from a local police department.
-The local chief law enforcement official must receive a completed sors.
-They would remain regulated under the Gun Control Act of 1968 (GCA).
+To purchase a suppressor, an individual must locate a retailer that is regulated as a NFA Class III dealer, complete an ATF Form 4 with the model and serial number of the suppressor, obtain two passport photos and fingerprint cards from a local police department.
+The local chief law enforcement official must receive a completed copy

+(GCA).
 Federally licensed firearm retailers would still maintain detailed sales records subject to ATF audit and conduct an FBI background check on all purchases, just as they do now.